Try one of these Healthy & Delicious Cake Recipes for Baby’s First Birthday Cake!

 Applesauce Healthy Cake Recipe

-(This recipe is reprinted in it’s entirety from the Prostate Cancer Alternatives website.
-While the recipe calls for Splenda, I note that you should use natural sugar.
+(This recipe is reprinted in it’s entirety from the Prostate Cancer Alternatives (now deprecated) website.
+While the recipe calls for Splenda, I note that you should use natural sugar or a healthy sugar substitute.
 This recipe is very very yummy and sweet enough with the use of natural sugar.
 You could probably even leave out the sugar.)

 Heavenly Ice Cream Cake

 |Please note that the recommendation for introducing strawberries is after a baby has reached 12 months of age.
 Many infants are introduced to strawberries earlier than 12 months old; most often when they have been eating Stage 2 commercial baby foods.If you have any concerns regarding the introduction of strawberries (or other potentially allergenic foods) please consult your pediatrician.
 Learn More About Strawberries and why they are in Stage 2 Baby Foods|